AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/managing-pipelines.md

 >[!NOTE]
 >
 >Web tier and config pipelines are not supported with private repositories.
-See [Add a Private Repository in Cloud Manager](/help/implementing/cloud-manager/managing-code/private-repositories.md) for details and the full list of limitations.
+See [Add a Private GitHub Repository in Cloud Manager](/help/implementing/cloud-manager/managing-code/private-repositories.md) for details and the full list of limitations.

 ## Delete a pipeline {#deleting-pipelines}